openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 This specification defines the following additional parameters:

-* `vp_token`: OPTIONAL.
-A parameter defined in [@OIDC4VP] used to convey required verifiable presentations.
-The verifiable presentations passed in this parameter MUST be bound to a `p_nonce` generated by the respective issuer from the Nonce Endpoint.
-* `presentation_submission`: OPTIONAL.
-JSON object as defined in [@DIF.CredentialManifest].
-This object refers to verifiable presentations required for the respective credential according to the Credential Manifest and provided in an authorization request.
-All entries in the `descriptor_map` refer to verifiable presentations provided in the `vp_token` authorization request parameter.
 * `wallet_issuer`: OPTIONAL.
 JSON String containing the wallet's OpenID Connect Issuer URL.
 The Issuer will use the discovery process as defined in [@SIOPv2] to determine the wallet's capabilities and endpoints.
 RECOMMENDED in Dynamic Credential Request.
 * `user_hint`: OPTIONAL.
 JSON String containing an opaque user hint the wallet MAY use in sub-sequent callbacks to optimize the user's experience.
 RECOMMENDED in Dynamic Credential Request.
 * `op_state`: OPTIONAL.
 String value identifying a certain processing context at the credential issuer.
 A value for this parameter is typically passed in an issuance initation request from the issuer to the wallet (see ((#issuance_initiation_request)).
 This request parameter is used to pass the `op_state` value back to the credential issuer.